GAidaraliev/DevOps-project/README.md

 ## Checking
 ![](images/docker.PNG)

-However, it is impossible to push the image to Docker Hub for my region but I totally understand how to do it.
+However, it must be said that it is impossible to push the image to Docker Hub for my region but **I totally understand how to do it.**

-## Checking
+## Denial of access attempts
 ![](images/docker2.PNG)

-# 5 Container orchestration using Docker Compose
+# 5. Container orchestration using Docker Compose

 The web-app can be started using docker-compose.yml file